 What Can I Do if I Am Addicted to Private Chat Rooms Online?

 After you know what your triggers are, you may be able to find other ways to cope with those triggers.
-For example, if you are upset because someone rejected you, call someone and talk to them.
-A friend, family member, whoever.
-As long as it is not someone from the online chat rooms.
-Maybe you can find a healthy alternative like exercise, yoga, meditation, or go for a walk.
-You may even just want to grab a book or take up a hobby like photography or fishing.
+For example, if you are upset because someone rejected you, call a friend or family member and talk to them.
+This will give you another way to process your feelings but out of the chat room.

 Talk to Someone

 When all else fails, talk to a professional.
 Even if you do not have a therapist or psychiatrist, there are plenty of websites that offer online therapy.
-BetterHelp.com has close to 2,000 licensed therapists that are trained in helping people with problems just like yours.
+BetterHelp.com has close to 2,000 licensed therapists that are trained in helping people address issues just like yours.